-One theory held that thunderstorms were associated with earthquakes.
+One theory tied thunderstorms to earthquakes.
 The summer had been plagued by dryness and thunderstorms that brought a lot of lightning but little rain.
-Some suggested that phenomenon was connected to the 1727 earthquake.
+Maybe that caused earthquakes.

-Others suspected subterranean vapors and explosions brought it on.
-Boston minister Thomas Foxcroft suggested the earth was not solid, and underground caverns filled with flammable vapors were susceptible to exploding, causing earthquakes.
+Boston minister Thomas Foxcroft suggested underground caverns filled with flammable vapors exploded to cause the earthquake.

-Thomas Prince, another Boston minister, conjectured the explosions underground did not force the land upward, but rather created pockets of vacuums underground into which the land collapsed.
+Thomas Prince, another Boston minister, conjectured the explosions underground did not force the land upward.
+Rather, he thought, they created pockets of vacuums underground into which the land collapsed.

-John Barnard, minister in Marblehead, concluded the earth's surface shifted in response to the subterranean shocks.
-That's a fair approximation of what scientists today know about the tectonic plates that make up the earth’s shell.
+John Barnard, minister in Marblehead, Mass., pretty much got it right.
+He concluded the earth's surface shifted in response to subterranean shocks.
+That's a fair approximation of what scientists today know about the movement of tectonic plates.

 Writers attributed the 1727 earthquake to a laundry list of sins: adultery, sodomy, excessive consumption of alcohol, failing to keep the Sabbath, failing to support one's family, swearing and disrespect of ministers.